 Nancy Forbes leveraged her academic background in physics to establish a long career in government and intelligence.
 Ms. Forbes was an influential member of the Association for Women in Science (AWIS) and the Cosmos Club in Washington DC.
 She authored two books, Imitation of Life: How Biology Is Inspiring Computing; and Faraday, Maxwell, and The Electromagnetic Field (with Basil Mahon) that was translated into four languages.

-Nancy’s first passion was literature as she earned a BA, Magna Cum Laude, in Spanish at UVA (in the first co-ed class) and an MA in Spanish Literature at NYU.
+Nancy’s first passion was literature as she earned her first BA, Magna Cum Laude, in Spanish at UVA (in the first co-ed class) and an MA in Spanish Literature at NYU.
 She studied poetry in Spain and worked for the Fiat company in Italy.
 When Nancy returned to New York in 1980, she became a financial journalist for the Wall Street Transcript.
 She discovered her love of physics while attending a lecture by a renowned physicist.

 Nancy returned to school at age 28 earning BS and MS degrees in physics from Columbia University by 1987.
 She moved to the Washington, DC area and began a long career providing scientific, technical and systems engineering support to the government.
 She produced risk assessments on transportation of spent nuclear fuel for the Department of Transportation, served as a consultant to the American Institute of Physics, and was a Senior Principal Systems Engineer at SAIC.
 Her support to military and intelligence agencies included the National Reconnaissance Office, Defense Advanced Research Projects Agency, the US Army Joint Improvised-Threat Defeat Organization, and the Central Intelligence Agency where she received an Exceptional Performance Award.